-With the centralized processing of patent disputes in China by establishing IP courts and IP tribunals for patent disputes, the court procedure has slowed down significantly in some regions, especially in the three IP courts of Beijing, Shanghai and Guangzhou.
+With the centralized processing of patent disputes in China by establishing IP courts and IP tribunals for patent disputes, the court procedure has slowed down significantly in some regions, especially in the four IP courts of Beijing, Shanghai, Guangzhou and Hainan.

-To alleviate this problem, in the past few years some local courts were granted jurisdiction on design patent disputes.
+On April 20, 2022, the SPC issued a Judicial Interpretation giving a greenlight to allow intermediate courts and some eligible basic level courts to adjudicate civil and administrative disputes over the ownership or infringement of design patents.
 Besides, some IP tribunals process the disputes much more quickly than others.
 Because several courts may have jurisdiction over the dispute thus providing the opportunity of "forum shopping", the design patentee may evaluate the situation before deciding which court to go.